PortuguesRicardo/my-old-grimoire/README.md

 - Any user can rate other users' books but cannot rate the same book more than once.

 - Deleting a book also removes the associated image from the backend folder.

+  - **Initial load delay (free-tier cold start):**
+  This app is hosted on Render’s free tier which puts the service to sleep after a period of inactivity.
+  The **first request after idle can take ~15–60 seconds** while the server “wakes up.”
+  Subsequent requests are fast.

+- **Images via Cloudinary:**
+  Images are delivered from Cloudinary’s CDN.
+The **first transformation** of a new image may take a moment while Cloudinary generates the derived asset; after that it’s cached globally and loads quickly.

+If the page appears blank for a few seconds on first visit, it’s due to the free-tier cold start.
+Thanks for your patience!

 ## MongoDB